wickathou/to-do-webpack/README.md

 # 📖 To Do List Generator <a name="about-project"></a>

-**To Do List Generator**, in this project a simple website with dynamic data using JS has been modified to use ES6 and modules instead of vanilla JS.
+**To Do List Generator**, is a tool to organize your day.
+You can create a list of tasks, which once created can be reordered, marked as complete or deleted.

 ## 🛠 Built With <a name="built-with"></a>